Abuse, Neglect and Exploitation of Older Adults

 - Describe the technique of RETHINK that can be used to solve conflict.

-- NAB: This educational offering has been reviewed by the National Continuing Education Review Service (NCERS) of the National Association of Boards of Examiners of Long Term Care Administrators (NAB) and approved for 3.0 clock hours.
+- NAB: This educational offering has been reviewed by the National Continuing Education Review Service (NCERS) of the National Association of Long Term Care Administrator Boards (NAB) and approved for 3.0 clock hours.

 - California Board of Behavioral Sciences (BBS): PCE # 3291